skishp/HighPerformanceComputing/session03/exercise/README.md

 The output of this exercise can be viewed in exercise01.png.
 The testing is implemented in `test_gematrix.c`.

 ## Provided test bench
 In this session we first were provided with the `test_bench.c` file.
-What this file does is messuring the time that our `geinit` function of session 02 in `geutils.c` takes to initialize a matrix in row major and then column major.
+What this file does is measuring the time that our `geinit` function of session 02 in `geutils.c` takes to initialize a matrix in row major and then column major.

 The output of `test_bench.c` was stored and can be viewed in `initmatrix.data`.
 If you take a look at the table in `initmatrix.data` you might notice that the initialization in col-major takes longer than initialization in row-major.